Waveform degeneracy of binary systems and Lagrange three-body systems: Quasi-circular Binary Systems and Lagrange Three-body Systems

 We argue that the phase shifts, and thus the time lags, arise from the asymmetry of the triangle configuration.
 On the one hand, in a binary system, the initial angular positions of the masses in the COM frame can always be chosen to be 0 and $\pi$.
 On the other hand, in the Lagrange three-body system, the COM can be located anywhere in the equilateral triangle.
 As a result, the initial angular positions of the masses can take on different values, making the initial orbital phase important for the waveform.
 The identifications $m_{1,\mathrm{(3B)}}$, $m_{2,\mathrm{(3B)}}$, and $m_{3,\mathrm{(3B)}}$ will only lead to the same waveform when the assignment is done under a cyclic permutation of $\qty{m_{1,\mathrm{(3B)}}, m_{2,\mathrm{(3B)}}, m_{3,\mathrm{(3B)}}}$.

 As the Lagrange triple emits GWs, there is a radiation reaction force on each body due to the mass quadrupole waveform.
-Yamada et al. \cite{yamada_2016} have shown that during the early stages of the inspiral, the Lagrange three-body system shrinks adiabatically as the orbital frequency increases.
+Yamada et al. \cite{yamada_2016} have shown that during the early stages of the inspiral, the Lagrange three-body system shrinks adiabatically in a nonchaotic manner.
 Thus, we can assume an adiabatic evolution so that

 where the chirp mass $\mathcal{M}_{\mathrm{(3B)}}$ for the Lagrange triple is \begin{widetext}

 \end{widetext} Note that this expression is equivalent to the definition of Torigoe et al. \cite{torigoe_2009} and Asada \cite{asada_2009}.
 The waveform of the Lagrange triple with radiative losses has the same form as in \eqref{eq:3B_totalGW_plus} and \eqref{eq:3B_totalGW_cross} except that factors of $\omega_{\mathrm{(3B)}}$ in the amplitude become time-dependent, and $\Phi_{\mathrm{(3B)}}$ is